September 3, 2019 Indie publisher Annapurna Interactive’s parent company has resolved its debts.

-Either way, Annapurna Interactive has spent the past few days assuring fans on Twitter that “we’re not going anywhere.”
-Also, “we good.”
+In response, the publishing branch assured fans that “we’re not going anywhere.”
 The company also says it has “a lot of unannounced stuff” in the pipe, in addition to several previously announced titles that are on the way.

 In an email obtained by The Hollywood Reporter, founder Megan Ellison tells employees that “We have a lot of exciting things on the horizon and I have no doubt all of our hard work will continue to show Annapurna’s unique and powerful place in this industry.”